 All papers are data papers: from open principles to digital methods

-My proposal to DH2020, accepted in the long paper category.
-The in-person conference was cancelled and as of 2021 I have not revisited this proposal yet.
+This proposal to DH 2020 was accepted in the long paper category.
+The in-person conference was cancelled.
+As of 2023, I have not revisited this proposal yet.

 How do we bridge the gap between ambitious global schemes, such as Paul Otlet’s “Aims of documentation”Otlet, Traité de documentation, 2015 .